-Student Learning Outcomes Assessment: Marcie Miller is the faculty member who is responsible for the assessment of the student learning outcomes.
+Student Learning Outcomes Assessment:

+Dr. Alicia Barr is the faculty member who is responsible for the assessment of the student learning outcomes.
 She will be sending a list of which SLOs will be assessed for each semester.
-There are 7 outcomes and these are rotated.
-Mrs. Miller is also the person responsible for entry of the data into Task Stream for documentation.
+There are 6 outcomes and these are rotated.
+Dr. Barr is also the person responsible to entry of the data into Task Stream for documentation.

 Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.
-However, all courses will have multiple exams and written work that is designated by the instructor of record.
+However, all courses will have multiple exams and a written assignment that is designated by the instructor.

+Attendance Policy:

-Attendance Policy: Individual instructors will create an attendance policy that is consistent with the "Class Attendance" policies stated in the SPC General Catalog: Students are expected to attend all classes in order to be successful in a course.
+Instructors will create an attendance policy that is consistent with the "Class Attendance" policies stated below in the SPC General Catalog:

+Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.